Red Skinned Mashed Potatoes With Rosemary And Garlic

 These are some tips that will help you make these potatoes, but the full instructions are in the recipe card, so be sure to head to the bottom of the post to check it out.

-- You can use either baby red potatoes or larger size, depending on what you are able to find where you shop.
+You can use either baby red potatoes or larger size, depending on what you are able to find where you shop.
+You don’t need to peel the potatoes either!

 I hope you enjoy these red skinned mashed potatoes with rosemary and garlic!
 Please leave a rating or comment if you loved this recipe.
 If you have recipe questions, don’t hesitate to ask.
 I am glad to help.
 Happy Cooking!